 If you play soccer, basketball, and volleyball, you should keep two things in mind in particular: how you take serious, quick steps to speed in another direction, and how you land on your feet from a jump or stride.

 The jumping, landing, and spinning involved in these sports stress the anterior cruciate ligament of the knee—especially in female athletes.
-Starting a cut (or descending after a jump) can damage the ACL's ability to resist rotational forces.
+Initiating a cut (or descending after a jump) can damage the ACL's ability to resist rotational forces.

 Why are women more likely to have anterior cruciate ligament injuries?